Looking for a quick escape? Our list of Most popular towns in Northeast USA in 2016 may be just the ticket for finding a weekend getaway nearby.

 We’ll be compiling the Top 20 each year, so stay tuned.

-Most Popular Destinations In Northeast USA In 2016
+Most Popular Destinations 2016

 1. FREDERICK MD.
 Published just this year, Maryland’s second largest town is on the move and made it to the top of this list in record time.
 With distilleries popping up like stills in the hills, a stunning downtown canal-walk that swarms with locals on balmy days and nights, brick row homes, adorable boutiques, and growing culinary scene, Frederick feels like a mini-Philly but has a charm all its own.